Multiplying Powers With The Same Base Examples

 Comprehensive Overview

 The mathematical justification behind this rule is straightforward.
 When we write aⁿ * aᵐ, we are combining two sets of repeated multiplications.
 The first set has 'n' factors of 'a', and the second set has 'm' factors of 'a'.
-When we multiply these two sets together, we are adding the total number of factors of 'a'.
+Still, when we multiply these two sets together, we are adding the total number of factors of 'a'.
 Thus, the exponent of the resulting expression is simply the sum of the exponents of the original expressions.

 This rule has been established and validated through rigorous mathematical proofs and is a cornerstone of algebraic manipulation.
 It is not merely a convenient shortcut but a fundamental principle rooted in the very nature of exponents and multiplication.
 Understanding this foundation is crucial for grasping the broader applications and implications of this rule in more complex mathematical scenarios.